gotreasa/gotreasa-blue-tic-tac-toe/_NOTES.md

 - ✅ TD20: prevent the board state from returning the last value
 - ✅ TD12: get rid of fillSquares
+- 🚧 TD17: add player to the move information
+- ⚠ TD16: change square positions into constants

+## Pomodoro 33

-- ⚠ TD17: add player to the move information
+- 🚧 TD17: add player to the move information
+- ⚠ TD21: add provider spec for a DRAW?
 - ⚠ TD16: change square positions into constants